← Back to Articles

 What if my actual costs are higher than 25%?

-The 25% recognized expense deduction is fixed — you can't substitute your real costs for it.
-If your actual expenses significantly exceed 25% of revenue, the EOOD structure (which lets you deduct real costs) will likely work better for you.
+The recognized expense deduction is fixed — you can't substitute your real costs for it.
+If your actual expenses significantly exceed the applicable rate, the EOOD structure (which lets you deduct real costs) will likely work better for you.

 Are there any changes to freelancer tax rules coming?